MangoOnMars/SMS-Marketing-App-UX/Documentation.md

 To effectively address the complexities of SMS marketing, it's crucial to understand the current landscape of available tools and platforms.
 This competitor analysis will examine key players in the SMS marketing space, identifying their strengths and weaknesses to inform the design of a more intuitive and efficient solution.

 While performing this Competitor Analysis, we will be looking to gain a better understanding at the following points:
-1. Feature Set
+- Feature Set
-  1. User Interface Elements
+  - User Interface Elements
-  2. Innovative Features
+  - Innovative Features
-  3. Integration Capabilities
+  - Integration Capabilities
-2. User Experience
+- User Experience
-  1. Customer Review / Feedback
+  - Customer Review / Feedback
-  2. Customer Support Resources
+  - Customer Support Resources
-  3. Performance & Reliability
+  - Performance & Reliability
-  4. User Onboarding
+  - User Onboarding
-  5. Customization Options
+  - Customization Options
-  6. Customer Retention
+  - Customer Retention
-3. Multi-Device Support / Eco-System
+- Multi-Device Support / Eco-System
-4. Analytics and Reporting
+- Analytics and Reporting
-5. Market Share
+- Market Share
-6. Pricing Models - Trial / Fremium
+- Pricing Models - Trial / Fremium
-7. Scalabilitiy
+- Scalabilitiy

 Futher Details: Competitor Analysis.md

-## 3.
+## 3. Data Gathering / Content Audit